Table of Contents

 - Auto WiFi on and off

 Automatically enables/disables WiFi on device when server starts or stops.
+Note: this function is not available on Android 10+, because here apps are not allowed to enable WiFi.

 Default port 1111 should work just fine.
 You may change this in case of some conflict with other apps on device.